 Commencement exercises are held in May of each academic year.
-Conferral of your degree is contingent upon the successful completion of all graduation requirements as noted in the catalog.
+Conferral of a student’s degree is contingent upon the successful completion of all graduation requirements as noted in the catalog.
 Students completing requirements for a degree in any calendar year will be permitted to participate in the commencement ceremony held in May of that calendar year.
-If a student wishes, they may participate in a later ceremony.

 CANDIDACY FOR GRADUATION

 A graduation application must be completed on the student portal.
 If a student is receiving two degrees, two separate graduation applications must be completed.
 The deadline is two terms before degree completion.